erf/yaml_localizations/README.md

 A minimal [YAML](https://en.wikipedia.org/wiki/YAML) localization package for Flutter.

-## Why

 YAML is a human-readable, configuration file format with a minimal syntax, which allows you to represent [strings](https://yaml-multiline.info/) as key/value pairs.
 String can be be both unquoted, quoted and span multiple lines.
 Both basic and literal strings are supported.

-For complex strings, also consider [toml_localizations](https://github.com/erf/toml_localizations), which does not depend on indentation.

-For simple strings consider [csv_localizations](https://github.com/erf/csv_localizations), to support all languages in a single document.
+Consider [toml_localizations](https://github.com/erf/toml_localizations), which does not depend on string indentation, or [csv_localizations](https://github.com/erf/csv_localizations) if you want to support multiple languages in a single file.

 ## Usage